 Rolland: “When China was weak economically and politically, for much of the 19th and 20th centuries, the fear complex about hostile forces turned inward.
 The tendency to be internally defensive has now spread to the rest of the world.
 The international system is based on what the CCP fears most: liberal democratic principles.
 So the Chinese leaders are now focusing their internal tactics on that system.
 They protect themselves by transforming the outside world into an environment in which they can easily defend themselves. “

 Is that what they do during the Covid crisis: not helping the rest of the world, but defending themselves?

 Rolland: “The Chinese leaders are currently feeling enormous external pressure.
 After all, the international criticism of mismanagement from the early days of Covid-19 strikes the most important myth, the mainstay of the party’s survival, namely the CCP’s competence, which achieves to make an entire country proud.
-That is why Chinese diplomats are defensive: in this existential crisis, proving that you stand up for the party is the most important thing. “
+That is why Chinese diplomats are on the defensive: in this existential crisis, proving that you stand up for the party is the most important thing. “

 Chinese diplomats are increasingly aggressive on Twitter.
 For example, by spreading conspiracy theories that the virus was released by American soldiers in China.
 Or by suggestions, after President Trump’s slip, that some people should indeed be given an “injection of disinfectant” to end their “lies and hatred” about China.

 A permanent part of the Chinese diplomatic arsenal is threats.
 When the Australian government called for independent investigation into the origin of the virus, the Chinese ambassador to Canberra hinted at a consumer boycott of wine and meat from Australia.
 Is that a hint of what China would be like as a world leader?